Particular/docs.particular.net/nservicebus/pipeline/customizing-error-handling.md

 In NServiceBus Versions 5 and below, `IManageMessageFailures` are extension points to customizing actions when messages continue to fail after the [First Level Retries](/nservicebus/errors/automatic-retries.md) have been attempted.

 WARNING: When enabling this extension, second-level retries will not be invoked.
-Versions 6 and above, offer better control of customization through the message pipeline.
+Versions 6 and above offer better control of customization through the message pipeline.

 snippet: CustomFaultManager